VibeHarboe/Joining-Data-in-SQL/sql/README.md

-# Data folder
+# SQL folder

-This folder contains files related to data.
+This folder contains files related to sql.